SWE443-TeamRed/open-bank/kanban/ToDo/Create_Transaction_Class.md

   is used to store information about transactions that have occured.
-  The Transaction class should contain a timestamp, the type of transaction (deposit, withdraw, transfer between accounts, or seeding), the amount of money being moved, and the accounts involved.
+  The Transaction class should contain a timestamp, the type of transaction (deposit, withdraw, transfer between accounts, or seeding), the amount of money being moved, a unique ID, and the accounts involved.
 There should be getters and setters for each attribute.

   Note:
   - Each transaction should be related to at most two accounts.
 I suggest